4commerce-technologies-AG/midi-smtp-server/README.md

 server = MySmtpd.new(2525, '127.0.0.1', 4, tls_mode: :TLS_OPTIONAL)
 ```

+Do not forget to also install or require the `openssl` gem if you want to enable encryption.

 When using `tls_mode: :TLS_REQUIRED` your server will enforce the client to always use STARTTLS before accepting transmission of data like described in [RFC 3207](https://tools.ietf.org/html/rfc3207).

 For security reasons check the "Table of the ciphers (and their priorities)" on [OWASP Foundation](https://www.owasp.org/index.php/TLS_Cipher_String_Cheat_Sheet).
 Per default the `Advanced+ (A+)` cipher-string will be used as well as `TLSv1.2 only`.